jennymarin1989/CV/README.md

 I'm used to work in critical situations where I need to apply specific protocols and guidelines, following an scientific and specific order of thinking  ABCDE ( Airway, Breathing, Circulation, Disability and Exposure) So, I'm able to use my experience  applying a methodical way of thinking.

-At Makers, I've learnt how to implement this skill into coding, breaking the problem down in small pieces using tools like flow charts,  diagrams and  domain models making a represenation of the problem and the systematic approach.
+At Makers, I've learnt how to implement this skill into coding, breaking the problem down in small pieces using tools like flow charts,  diagrams and  domain models making a representation of the problem and the systematic approach.

 ### Teamplayer

-Working as a part of a team is a must in Critical Care where everyone has to bring their best, sharing ideas and learning from others, in order to achieve a common goal.
-Improving the patient's condition.
+Working as a part of a team is a must in Critical Care where everyone has to bring their best, sharing ideas and learning from others in order to achieve a common goal.

-Whilst at Makers, I've enjoyed learning from others sharing my experience and achieving common goals in a teamwork environment, implementing a feedback culture which helped me to keep motivated, developing my skills and achieving personal goals.
-An example of this would be the achievement of a practice group project in 5 days, in this project our main goal was to build an app where the user can receive notifications
+Whilst at Makers, I've enjoyed learning from others and implementing a feedback culture to achieve common goals in a teamwork environment.
+This helps me to keep motivated and.
+For example, to facilitate collaborative teamwork, I've run daily stand-ups and retros as well as knowledge sharing sessions to encourage group discussion and ensure team members are aligned on our shared objectives.

 ### Commitment